-Financial aid refunds will be disbursed to students once a week throughout the semester by Electronic Fund Transfer (EFT- students can complete an EFT Authorization by going to their Portal, in the Finances section of the Student Center and click the "enroll in direct deposit" link) or mail, for students who have a remaining balance after total charges for the semester are paid.
+Financial aid refunds will be disbursed to students once a week, each Thursday, throughout the semester by Electronic Fund Transfer (EFT- students can complete an EFT Authorization by going to their Portal, in the Finances section of the Student Center and click the "enroll in direct deposit" link) or mail, for students who have a remaining balance after total charges for the semester are paid.
 We recommend setting up EFT.
 Direct deposit is a secure and efficient way to receive funds.
 If you choose to receive your disbursement by mail, make sure you have correct address information on file.
 Students may use their Student Center to update their contact information.

 How will I know if I have to pay fees?

 Access your Student Center and scroll down to the Finances section to view your account and verify your financial aid.
 All pending financial aid disbursements are posted to your student account.
 Any financial aid or other payments greater than your total charges will be refunded to you.
 If your total charges are more than your pending financial aid, you must pay the difference by the Registration & Tuition Fee Payment Deadline.
 Payment is due by:

 December 11, 2014 for Spring Semester 2015